-The Oregon Worker Relief Coalition is a statewide network of community-based organizations dedicated to providing assistance to immigrant Oregonians excluded from federal and state safety-net programs.
+The Oregon Worker Relief Coalition is a statewide network of community-based organizations providing direct aid to immigrants and refugees in Oregon and building systems that support mutual prosperity for all.

 - One in every 10 Oregon children live with a family member who is undocumented.1

 - Immigrants contribute immensely to Oregon’s economic health